 Hercules Pate Delight – If you want to go where the locals go, then check out Hercules.
-Wonderful Caribbean food and you can dine in, which is a perfect way to enjoy the local cuisine, or take it to go.
+Their chicken pate is out of this world and I love to grab a few before heading to the beach.

-Miss Lucy’s – If you are in the Coral Bay area and looking for some really good, authentic Caribbean food, then Miss Lucy’s is the place for you.
+Miss Lucy’s – If you are in the Coral Bay area and looking for some really good, authentic Caribbean food, Miss Lucy’s is the place for you.
 If you’re in St. John on a Sunday, you don’t want to miss Sunday brunch at Miss Lucy’s.
 And don’t forget to try the pina colada pancakes.
 You can thank me later.

-De’ Coal Pot – Recently reopened in St. John after the hurricanes in 2017, De’ Coal Pot serves up plenty of Caribbean fare.
-Head on in to enjoy some Oxtail Stew or Chicken Roti.
+De’ Coal Pot – Recently reopened in St. John after the hurricanes in 2017, De’ Coal Pot serves up plenty of Caribbean fare like Oxtail Stew and Chicken Roti.